-35. The Aarhus Working Group, when necessary discusses participation in international events related to the Convention.
+35.

-28. In the course of preparation for the key international events, the ministry responsible for the environment coordinated its position with civil organizations in numerous cases.
-However, there are no uniform regulations or practice in place in relation to the participation of NGOs in international delegations and the coordination of positions represented at certain international events with civil organizations.
+36. In the course of preparation for the key international events, the ministry responsible for the environment negotiated its position with civil organizations in numerous cases.
+There are no uniform regulations or practice in place in relation to the participation of civil organisations in international delegations and the coordination of positions represented at certain international events with civil organizations.

+Problems reported by environmental- and nature protection civil organizations:

+The absence of uniform legislation or practice means that basically, this mechanism does not or only works in an ad hoc way.

 Article 3, paragraph 8 (prohibition of penalization of persons exercising rights granted under the Convention)

-37. Adequate protection of citizens participating in administrative procedures is guaranteed by the Administrative Procedures Code.
-The Code declares the equality of all persons appearing before authorities, the prohibition of discrimination between or the exclusion of any persons, the right to a fair and timely procedure as well as the right to access to justice.
+37. Adequate protection of citizens participating in administrative procedures is guaranteed by the Administrative Procedures Code, it declares the equality of all persons appearing before authorities, the prohibition of discrimination between or the exclusion of any persons, the right to a fair and timely procedure as well as the right to access to justice.

 The Administrative Procedures Code is particularly aware of the protection of the rights of those with full or partial disability.
 Besides this, paragraph (2) of section 1. of the Administrative Procedures Code states as a main principle that the authority may not abuse, when exercising its jurisdiction and must exercise its jurisdiction with adherence to the tenets of professionalism, simplicity and cooperation with the client.
 Paragraph (2) of section 4. alludes to the fact that detriment caused by illegal procedures of the authority may raise the issue of adjustment for recompense in the Hungarian legal system.

+Standpoint of the Deputy Commissioner for the Protection of the Interests of Future Generations:

+The guarantees provided by the Administrative Procedures Code adhere to the decision making process of other management and authority institutions so the existing guarantees of the Administrative Procedures Code cannot be used in all cases concerning new institutional solutions, and the new regulations do not provide adequate protection.

-38. In addition to the general client rights granted under the Administrative Procedures Code in administrative procedures, the Act also grants rights to anyone to file a complaint or an application in the public interest outside of the administrative procedure at the authority with competence in the given matter.
-The complaint enables the enforcement of interests relating to the infringement of individual rights or interests, while the report in the public interest enables such enforcement of interests in connection with circumstances affecting a community or society as a whole.
-Pursuant to Section 143 (2) of the Act No. XXIX of 2004 on the modification-, abolishment- and establishment of laws relating to joining the European Union, no complainant or applicant submitting a complaint or an application may be subject to any penalization whatsoever.
+38. In addition to the general client rights granted under the Administrative Procedures Code, the Act also makes it possible for anyone to file a complaint or an application in the public interest outside of the administrative procedure at the authority with competence in the given matter.
+The complaint is a plea that aims to eliminate of the infringement of individual rights or interests and its fulfilment does not fall under the jurisdiction of any other – particularly, court, or public administration − process.
+A report in the public interest raises attention to a certain circumstance whose remediation or cessation is in the interest of the public as a whole.
+A complaint or report in the public interest may contain suggestions as well.
+Pursuant to Section 3, Paragraph (2) of the Act CLXV of 2013 on the rules of complaint or reports of public interest, no complainant or applicant submitting a complaint or application report may be subject to any penalization whatsoever with the exception of those laid down in Paragraph (4) with regards to the submission of an application or report.
+As per Section 3., Paragraph (3) the personal information of the complainant or applicant – with the exception of those laid down in Paragraph (4) − may only be provided to the institution that has jurisdiction to pursue the process based on the complaint or report in the interest of the public, if this institution has a right by law to manage such information or if the complainant or the applicant has unequivocally agreed to the forwarding of his/her personal information.
+The personal information of the complainant or applicant cannot be made public, without the unequivocal permission of the complainant or applicant.